Why You Need a Year End Bookkeeping Review

 So, what do you gain when your records are well-kept?
 Errors are corrected, which can potentially save you money right out the gate.
 You incur no late fees on taxes because everything is organized and filed on time.
 You can use your reliable records to glean insights into when and how money is made in your business.
 You have less stress about finances because you know everything is being tracked correctly.
 And finally, you have more time to do the things in your business that you actually enjoy.
 Should you be spending your time doing bookkeeping when you’re actually really fabulous at making art, building cabinets, providing live entertainment, etc?

-5 Steps to Get Ready For Tax Time#5 – Grab a copy of last year’s tax return and review the entries you had last year.
+#5 – Grab a copy of last year’s tax return and review the entries you had last year.
 Or if you have a digital file from last year, compare the statements with the information you have for this year.
 This can jog your memory so you know you haven’t missed anything.
 The last thing you want is to have to file a corrected tax return because you left something out, so just take the time and make sure you’ve got all of your information.